balena-os/leviathan/documentation/quickstart-autokit.md

 };
 ```

-- This time you can provide your own OS image to test.
-You can download an unmanaged genericx86-64-ext balenaOS image from [balena.io/os](https://www.balena.io/os/#download) and place it in the workspace folder if you need to provide one.
+This time you can provide your own OS image to test.
+You can download an unmanaged genericx86-64-ext balenaOS image from [balena.io/os](https://www.balena.io/os/#download) and place it in the `workspace` directory.
 Change the value of the `image` property to the path of the image you downloaded.
+This will be the OS image used by the OS tests in Leviathan.

 ### Start the OS test